srsran/srsRAN_Project_helm/README.md

 ## Docker images

 Every srsRAN Project release is accompanied by pre-built Docker images, which can be found on [Docker Hub](https://hub.docker.com/u/softwareradiosystems).
-The Dockerfiles utilized are located in the `images/` directory.
+The Dockerfiles utilized are located in the [srsRAN Project repository](https://github.com/srsran/srsRAN_Project/tree/main/docker).

 ## License